H. E. S. T. Australia Ltd

 Additional information

-Scenario(s) used: HESTA has set portfolio carbon reduction targets to manage key financial and reputational risks.
-Our target aligns with the aim of the Paris Agreement to limit global warming to well below 2°C, which requires economic transition to ‘net zero emissions by 2050’.
-We intend to use the Paris Aligned Investment Initiative Net Zero Investment Framework and assess alignment of our approach to a 1.5°C pathway.
+Methodology: HESTA has set portfolio carbon reduction targets to manage key financial and reputational climate-related risks.
+The targets seek to align the investment portfolio towards the aim of the Paris Agreement to limit global warming to well below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C, which requires economic transition to ’net zero emissions by 2050’.

 Fossil fuel policy: HESTA has a portfolio-wide exclusion, effective of 30 Sep 2022, on: